ginstrom/paladin-novel/chapters/15_burden-of-grace.md

 "To a place of answers," Silviana replied.
 "Or perhaps, to a place where the right questions become clear."

 They emerged into a circular clearing dominated by a single massive oak tree.
 The bark was deeply furrowed, each groove and ridge telling the story of countless seasons.
 The scent of rich earth and growing things filled the air, while overhead, the canopy rustled with a sound like distant voices sharing ancient secrets.
-The tree's branches spread overhead like a living cathedral, and at its base, carved into the bark itself, was a symbol Gond recognized—the intertwined circles of Alanyi, goddess of mercy and redemption.
+The tree's branches spread overhead like a living cathedral, and at its base, carved into the bark itself, was a symbol Gond recognized—the intertwined circles of Alanyi, goddess of peace and mercy.

 "Every paladin of Alanyi has a tree that marks their connection," said Silviana without preamble.
 "Alanyi bid me to carve this symbol for you, making this your tree."